teamniteo/niteoweb.jvzoo/README.rst

 Before you finish the transaction, you of course need to set up your Plone site to receive JVZoo server notifications.

-Confirm by logging-in to `JVZoo <http://jvzoo.eu>`_ and checking to see if there were any purchases (on ``Sellers`` tab).
+Confirm by logging-in to http://jvzoo.com and checking to see if there were any purchases (on ``Sellers`` tab).
 Also check if your received an email with username and password for accessing your site and try to login with them.

 Known issues